Fairtrade Fortnight 2022 – All You Need To Know by a Sustainable Corporate Gifting Supplier

 The Fairtrade mark has become one of the most widely known and trusted sustainability labels in the world.
 Whilst it’s become synonymous with products like coffee, chocolate, and bananas, there are actually over 6000 Fairtrade certified products on the market right now!
+As a sustainable corporate gifting supplier it is important to understand the different terminology and take Fairtrade into consideration when choosing products for our sustainable gift boxes.
 By choosing Fairtrade you can make a real difference to the lives of the people who grow the things we use and love, and show governments and businesses that you believe in fair and just trade.
 The Fairtrade Foundation will run their annual campaign, Fairtrade Fortnight for two weeks at the end of February, and for the second year running will highlight how the climate crisis is affecting the future of Fairtrade.

 But first, a quick run-down on what Fairtrade means